 At any rate, let’s first go over how correctional officers assess an inmate’s behavior during moments in which the use of force may become necessary.

 With regard to noncompliance, an inmate’s behavior can be classified in one of five ways – each more severe than the previous classification.

 In this section, we’ll define and explain each level of noncompliance, starting with the least severe.
+Correctional officers are trained on how to handle inmates.
+This will give you a look into their instruction.
 Later in this article, we’ll circle back to these classifications in explaining the appropriate level of force to be used at each level.